 What else can we do?

-We have our tools and again,if you can't find
+We have our tools and again, if you can't find

 the tools, just go to your window, search for tools,

-and then you got your tools.
+and then you have your tools.

-There's so many tools that are really
+There are so many tools that are really

-just down to creating visual things directly on the stage.
+involve creating visual things directly on the stage.

 Just to prepare us for the next video, I'm